The Association for Mid-Career Tax Law Professors (“AMT”) has issued a Call for Proposals:

 2016 Conference at UC-Davis (Day 1, Day 2)

-Thanks to the support of the University of Arkansas, AMT is able to provide attendees with conference meals and refreshments.
-Attendees will be expected to cover remaining expenses incurred while away from home in the pursuit of their trade or business including but not limited to travel and lodging expenses.
+Thanks to the support of USD and its outstanding graduate tax program, AMT is able to provide attendees with conference meals and refreshments.
+Attendees will be expected to cover remaining expenses incurred while away from home in the pursuit of their trade or business.
+Conference-rate housing will be available.
+AMT takes no position on the interaction of sections 132(d), 67, or other potentially applicable provisions.
+Your in-house finance office probably has it wrong, though.

+Eligible participants are those who have been voted tenure by a graduate-degree-granting institution within the past ten years (as of June 13, 2019).
 Send in your proposal now!
-“Sound business judgment necessitate[s] [your] accepting th[is] offer of corporate hospitality.”
-U.S. v.
-Gotcher, 401 F.2d 118, 123 (1968).
-Eligible participants are those who have been voted tenure by a graduate-degree-granting institution within the past ten years (as of May 22, 2017).

-Proposals may be submitted to: ecc85@law~dot~georgetown~dot~edu under the subject header “AMT Proposal.”
-Proposals should be received no later than 5 pm CDT on Wednesday, March 1, 2017.
+Proposals may be submitted to: af810@georgetown~dot~edu under the subject header “AMT Proposal.”
+Proposals should be received no later than 5 pm EST on Friday, March 15, 2019.
+Proposals containing gratuitous Julius Caesar jokes or those otherwise addressing § 82 will receive bonus points.